Data Use Guidelines

 When all response-form approvals have been returned to you, you have a project, and the research may proceed.

-Concept papers are posted on our public website and this constitutes pre-registration.
+Concept papers are posted on our public projects site and this constitutes pre-registration.

 First authors are responsible for keeping all the signed copies of the concept paper.
-You need them to know who should do a mock review when the manuscript is completed (see Step 9).
+You will need the responses to your CP months later, to know who should do a mock review when the manuscript is completed (see Step 9).

 Neither the Dunedin nor E-risk Studies are public-domain data sets.
 You may not share your data file with others, and by signing the concept paper you agree to this restriction.